Dave Galvin is CEO of UniqueSoft, a firm applying industry-leading automation and artificial intelligence techniques to legacy software modernization.

 Thomas received his Ph.D., M.S., and M.A. degrees from the University of Illinois, and an M.B.A. from Northwestern University.

-Chris is the Chairman of the board at UniqueSoft and a founder and partner of Harrison Street Capital, a leading private equity firm based in Chicago, IL.
+Chris is the Chairman of the board at UniqueSoft and a founder of Harrison Street Capital, a leading private equity firm based in Chicago, IL.
 Prior to joining Harrison Street Capital, he served as the chairman and CEO of Motorola before retiring in 2004.

 He has served on numerous advisory boards and boards of directors, including the Chairman of Navteq, the Bechtel Corporation’s Board of Counselors, the board of the Rand Corporation, the chairman of the US-China Business Council, and US Department of Defense Science Board and as an advisor to the Chief Executive of Hong Kong.